deadlyvipers/dojo_rules/introduction.md

 My name is Lawrence

-My favourite path on CodeSchool is the Git path.
+My favourite path on Code School is HTML & CSS.